List of Star Wars spacecraft

 The following is a list of starships, cruisers, battleships, and other spacecraft in the Star Wars films, books, and video games.

+Within the fictional universe of the Star Wars setting, there are a wide variety of different spacecraft defined by their role and type.
+Among the many civilian spacecraft are cargo freighters, passenger transports, diplomatic couriers, personal shuttles and escape pods.
+Warships likewise come in many shapes and sizes, from small patrol ships and troop transports to large capital ships like Star Destroyers and other battleships.
+Starfighters also feature prominently in the setting.

+Many fictional technologies are incorporated into Star Wars starships, fantastical devices developed over the millennia of the setting's history.
+Hyperdrives provides for faster-than-light travel between stars at instantaneous speeds, though traveling uncharted routes can be dangerous.
+Sublight engines allow spacecraft to get clear of a planet's gravitational well in minutes and travel interplanetary distances easily.
+For travel within planetary atmospheres or for taking off and landing, anti-gravity devices known as repulsorlifts are used.
+Other gravity-manipulation technologies include tractor beams to grab onto objects and acceleration compensators to protect passengers from high g-forces.
+Protective barriers called deflector shields defend against threats, while many ships carry different types of weaponry.

 Spacecraft appearing in the original trilogy

 Death Star

-The Death Star is the Empire's battle station which has ability to use a kyber-crystal powered laser to destroy entire planets.
+The Death Star is the Empire's battle station which has the ability to use a kyber-crystal powered laser to destroy entire planets.
 It appears throughout the Star Wars franchise, particularly the original trilogy.

-Executor (Super Star Destroyer)
+Executor (Executor-class Star Dreadnought)

 The Executor serves as Darth Vader's flagship during the events of The Empire Strikes Back, leading the Death Squadron against the Rebel Alliance on Hoth and in pursuit of the Millennium Falcon.
-It features again in Return of the Jedi where, during the final space battle, it is destroyed after a Rebel A Wing crashes into the command bridge, causing the Executor to lose control and be destroyed as the second Death Star's gravity pulls the flagship into its surface.
+It features again in Return of the Jedi where, during the final space battle, it is destroyed after an RZ-1 A-wing crashes into the command bridge, causing the Executor to lose control and be destroyed as the second Death Star's gravity pulls the flagship into its surface.

 For The Empire Strikes Back, George Lucas wanted the Executor to be so massive it made the previous Star Destroyers appear tiny.
 A six-foot model of the Executor was constructed which had over 150,000 individual lights in it.
-According to chief model maker Lorne Peterson, the ship was originally scaled to appear sixteen miles long, though later sources would amend this figure.
+According to chief model maker Lorne Peterson, the ship was originally scaled to appear 16 miles long, though later sources would amend this figure to almost 12 miles.

-According to in-universe Star Wars sources, the Executor was the lead ship of a new class of Star Dreadnoughts; the term "Super Star Destroyer" is a colloquialism applied to any ship larger than a standard Imperial Star Destroyer.
+According to in-universe Star Wars sources, the Executor is the lead ship of a new class of Star Dreadnoughts; the term "Super Star Destroyer" is a colloquialism applied to any ship larger than a standard Imperial Star Destroyer.
 At 19,000 m long, the ship bristles with thousands of turbolasers, ion cannons, missile launchers and tractor beams.
-It similarly carries more than a thousand ships including TIE Fighters.
+It similarly carries more than a thousand ships, including TIE fighters.